GM82Project/gm82core/readme.txt

     String value used in some data structure functions.

 core
     Handle to the controller object for gm82core.
-Keep this object activated.
+Keep this object activated for proper functioning of the extension.

 [geometry functions]